mmacy/cosmos-python-prototype/README.md

 # Azure Cosmos DB SQL API SDK for Python

-Use the Azure Cosmos DB SQL API SDK for Python for to manage databases and the JSON documents they contain in this NoSQL database service.
+Use the Azure Cosmos DB SQL API SDK for Python to manage databases and the JSON documents they contain in this NoSQL database service.

 * Create Cosmos DB **databases** and modify their settings
 * Create and modify **containers** to store collections of JSON documents